panva/node-oidc-provider/docs/configuration.md

 ### claims

-List of the Claim Names of the Claims that the OpenID Provider MAY be able to supply values for.
+Array of the Claim Names of the Claims that the OpenID Provider MAY be able to supply values for.

 _**affects**_: discovery, ID Token claim names, Userinfo claim names